Planning Compliance and Enforcement Issues

 Serious breaches will be prosecuted.

-From time to time we receive complaints about alleged illegal brothels.
-It is important to note that Council does not deal with brothels.
-Brothels are the responsibility of the Police to investigate.
+From time to time we receive complaints and reports of alleged illegal brothels.
+Council does not deal with illegal brothels, they are the responsibility of Victoria Police.

-Should you have concerns about the existence of a brothel in the City of Stonnington, please follow the steps below:
+Should you have concerns about the existence of a illegal brothel, either: